MichaelClerx/cellml-validation/cellml_1_0/README.md

  - a `cmeta:id` attribute.
  - _Any elements and attributes from any namespace_ other than `cellml`, `cmeta`, `rdf` and `mathml`.

+It's unclear from the spec whether a `<units>` element that's not a base unit can be empty.
+Implementers disagree.
+CellML 2.0 explicitly allows it.

 ## Grouping & public/private interfaces